-Exam length:Three hours plus ten minutes reading time.
+Exam length: Two hours and thirty minutes plus ten minutes reading time.
 Two double sided A4 handwritten 'cheat sheets' allowed (written in English).
 No typed or photocopied sheets allowed.

 Supplementary Examination: If a supplementary examination is granted as a result of a 'Disruption to Studies' process, the examination will be scheduled after the conclusion of the official examination period as per the Supplementary examination timetable of the Faculty.
-Please note the supplementary examination will be in a similiar format as the final examination.
+Please note the supplementary examination will be in a similar format as the final examination.